 His author website is: www.meteowriter.com

 Kevin has more than thirty years' experience on consultancy and research projects in the UK and overseas, including in the USA, Spain, France, Italy, Lebanon, India, Sri Lanka, Central Asia, Sumatra, the Caribbean, and most countries in southern and eastern Africa.
 Clients have included Defra, DFID, the Environment Agency, European Commission, GIZ, SEPA, water companies, and the World Bank.
-He has published books on flash floods, hydrometeorology and flood warning, forecasting and emergency response, plus guides to the Mersey Estuary in Liverpool and Wirral, tidal bores and the coast of Cumbria and the Lake District.
-He is also a Chartered Civil Engineer (CEng, MICE), WMO Hydrology Expert and a Fellow of both the Royal Meteorological Society and the Royal Geographical Society.
+He has published technical books on flash floods, hydrometeorology and flood warning, forecasting and emergency response, popular science books on natural spectacles and tidal bores, and guides to the Mersey Estuary in Liverpool and Wirral and the Cumbria and Lake District coast.
+He is a Chartered Civil Engineer (CEng, MICE) and a Fellow of both the Royal Meteorological Society and the Royal Geographical Society.